hiveway/docs/Running/ProductionGuide.md

 SMTP_PORT=587
 SMTP_LOGIN=anAccountThatIsntPostmaster@mstdn.domain.com
 SMTP_PASSWORD=HolySnacksAPassword
-SMTP_FROM_ADDRESS=Domain.com EtherHive Admin <notifications@domain.com>
+SMTP_FROM_ADDRESS=Domain.com Hiveway Admin <notifications@domain.com>

 That is all!
-If everything was done correctly, an [EtherHive](https://github.com/etherhive/etherhive/) instance will appear when you visit `https://example.com` in a web browser.
+If everything was done correctly, an [Hiveway](https://github.com/hiveway/hiveway/) instance will appear when you visit `https://example.com` in a web browser.

 Congratulations !